Table of contents

 About Alt-Ergo

-Alt-Ergo is an open-source automatic solver of mathematical formulas designed for program verification.
+Alt-Ergo is an Open Source automatic solver of mathematical formulas designed for program verification.
 Alt-Ergo is very successful for proving formulas generated in the context of deductive program verification.
-It was originally designed and tuned to be used by the Why platform.
-Its development started in 2006 at the Laboratoire de Recherche en Informatique (LRI) of the Université Paris Sud and is maintained, developed and distributed since 2013 by the company OCamlPro.
+It was originally designed and tuned to be used by the Why3 platform.
+Its development started in 2006 at the Laboratoire de Recherche en Informatique (LRI - CNRS/Inria) of the Université Paris-Saclay and is maintained, developed and distributed since 2013 by the Formal Methods team at OCamlPro.